segrax/DrCreep/ReadMe.txt

 About:
 ------
- The Castles of Dr. Creep is a reimplementation of the original 1984 Commodore 64 game by Ed Hobbs.
+ The Castles of Dr. Creep is an open source reimplementation of the original 1984 Commodore 64 game by Ed Hobbs.